sidoh/esp8266_milight_hub/README.md

 If you want to wire up your own LED on a pin, such as on D2/GPIO4, put a wire from D2 to one side of a 220 ohm resister.
 On the other side, connect it to the positive side (the longer wire) of a 3.3V LED.
 Then connect the negative side of the LED (the shorter wire) to ground.
 If you use a different voltage LED, or a high current LED, you will need to add a driver circuit.

+## Device Aliases

+You can configure aliases or labels for a given _(Device Type, Device ID, Group ID)_ tuple.
+For example, you might want to call the RGB+CCT remote with the ID `0x1111` and the Group ID `1` to be called `living_room`.
+Aliases are useful in a couple of different ways:

+* **In the UI**: the aliases dropdown shows all previously set aliases.
+When one is selected, the corresponding Device ID, Device Type, and Group ID are selected.
+This allows you to not need to memorize the ID parameters for each lighting device if you're controlling them through the UI.
+* **In the REST API**: standard CRUD verbs (`GET`, `PUT`, and `DELETE`) allow you to interact with aliases via the `/gateways/:device_alias` route.
+* **MQTT**: you can configure topics to listen for commands and publish updates/state using aliases rather than IDs.

 ## REST endpoints

 1. `GET /`.
 Opens web UI.